kensongoo/Zillow-API-PHP-Library/README.md

 #Zillow API PHP Library

 This PHP library is to ease the use of Zillow API.
-As of today (October 10, 2012), this API supports all API functions of Zillow including
+As of today (October 10, 2012), this API supports all API functions of Zillow, including
 * GetSearchResults
 * GetZestimate
 * GetChart